-- A. The careful reading of the assigned text. - B. Assignments - 1.
-There will be the preparation of a number of theme papers on people, events or movements with special emphasis on their impact for church ministry today. - 2.
+- A. The careful reading of Parts 1-4 in the textbook. - B. Assignments - 1.
+Prepare a number of theme papers on people, events or movements with special emphasis on their impact for church ministry today. - 2.
 Theme Papers: - a.
-Read selections from the Didache and write a 2-page summary a number of its teaching you found interesting.
-Due January 27, 2017. - b.
-Choose an early church father (use the web, e.g., www.newadvent.org/fathers/) and read one of his documents.
-Write a 2-3-page paper that summarizes the main idea of the document you read.
+Read selections from the Didache and write a 3-4-page summary a number of its teaching you found interesting.
+Due April 23. - b.
+Read the Apostles' Creed and the Nicene Creed.
+Write a 3-4-page analysis of these two creeds, indicate their similarities and differences, and comment on their structures.
+Due April 30. - c.
+Choose an early church father (you may use the web, for example, www.newadvent.org/fathers/) and read one of his documents.
+Write a 3-4-page paper that summarizes the main idea of the document you read.
 Emphasize any strengths, benefits and applications that may touch on ministry for today.
-Be prepared to give a brief oral comment in class.
-Due January 27, 2017. - c.
-Read the Apostles' Creed and the Nicene Creed.
-Write a 2-page analysis of these two creeds, indicate their similarities and differences, and comment on their structures.
-Due January 27, 2017. - d.
+Due May 6. - d.
 Read a summary of the Council of Chalcedon and be prepared to discuss its structure and importance to orthodox Christianity.
-Write a 2-3-page paper that describes the purpose of the Council of Chalcedon and some of the implications for our understanding of the nature of Christ in the Church today.
-Due March 4 2017. - e.
-Read parts of Augustine's Confession and write a 2-3-page summary.
+Write a 3-4-page paper that describes the purpose of the Council of Chalcedon and some of the implications for our understanding of the nature of Christ in the Church today.
+Due May 10. - e.
+Read sections of Augustine's Confession and write a 3-4-page summary.
 Be prepared to make comments in class on your findings.
-Due March 4 2017. - f.
+Due May 13. - f.
 Read about Gregory I and his arguments for the primacy of the Bishop of Rome.
-Write a 1-2-page summary of your assessment.
-Due March 4 2017. - g.
-Read one of Thomas Aquinas's documents and write a 2-3-page paper on your observations.
-Due March 4 2017. - C. There will be two tests for this course.
+Write a 3-4-page summary of your assessment.
+Due May 17. - g.
+Read one of Thomas Aquinas's documents and write a 3-4-page paper on your observations.
+Due May 20. - C. There will be one test for this course.